nbanb/fbxvm-status/README.md

 #### NB :

-If you need a tool which allow you to control nearly all parameters of your Freebox Delta's Virtual Machines directly from your current bash session using FreeboxOS REST API, you can use fbxvm-ctrl program which is available here :
+If you need a tool to control nearly all parameters of your Freebox Delta's Virtual Machines directly from your current bash session using FreeboxOS REST API, you can use `fbxvm-ctrl` program which is available here :

 https://github.com/nbanb/fbxvm-ctrl